Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Overview of the ADANN methodology

-The results of SGD type methods can strongly depend on the initial parameters and \eqref{base_model:eq4} suggests many choices of good initial parameters for the base model.
-In view of this, we propose to run through the trainings of the models described in \cref{sect:adann_base} and \cref{sect:difference_training} several times with different initialization parameters for the base and the difference model and use the best run as final approximation of the mapping $\solOp$.
+{\mathfrak{p}} {N_{\text{Base}}} {N_{\text{Diff}}} {\mathfrak{o}} The results of \SGD-type methods can strongly depend on their initializations and \eqref{base_model:eq4} suggests many choices of good initializations for the training of the base model.
+In view of this, we propose to repeat the training of the full \ADANN\ model $\nrruns \in \N$ times where in each training run the base model is initialized with different parameters out of the set $\{\initParams_p \colon p \in \params\}$ and the difference model is initialized in a standard random manner.
+The best trained full \ADANN\ model over all training runs is then selected as the final approximation of the operator $\solOp$.